 During the last observing semester the versatility of the Parkes telescope was demonstrated by follow-up radio observations after the detection of radio emission from magnetars.
 This work led to significant scientific interest; the discovery paper has citations on topics as diverse as the birth rates of magnetars, models for the neutron star surfaces, the origin of neutron star magnetic fields and new searches for other radio emitters.
 The 2006 ATNF annual report lists 118 publications that described observations using all the ATNF instruments.
 The Nature paper describing the first magnetar was the most highly cited.
 Much of this work was made possible by the ability at Parkes to observe a source at multiple wavelengths and with different back-end systems.
 Observations at Parkes using the 6GHz and 8.4Hz receivers showed that these magnetars have far flatter spectra than expected.
-This was confirmed and extended to higher frequencies with observations at other observations at Parkes it is unlikely that there would have been the science case for these observations with other instruments.
+This was confirmed and extended to higher frequencies with observations at other observatories (GBT, ATCA, IRAM) but without the initial higher-frequency follow-up observations at Parkes it is unlikely that there would have been the science case for these observations with other instruments.
 We note that the first publication of science results from the ATCA 7mm system was a follow-up of the Parkes magnetar discovery.